liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/05-upgrading-themes.markdown

 Your navigation template is up to date.

 That should cover most, if not all, of the changes needed for your theme templates.
-If you modifed any other theme templates that were not covered, you can compare your template to the FreeMarker templates for the [_unstyled](https://github.com/liferay/liferay-portal/tree/7.0.x/modules/apps/foundation/frontend-theme/frontend-theme-unstyled/src/main/resources/META-INF/resources/_unstyled/templates) theme, or refer to the suggested changes listed in your Gulp upgrade log output if you're using the Themes Generator.
+If you modified any other theme templates that were not covered, you can compare your template to the FreeMarker templates for the [_unstyled](https://github.com/liferay/liferay-portal/tree/7.0.x/modules/apps/foundation/frontend-theme/frontend-theme-unstyled/src/main/resources/META-INF/resources/_unstyled/templates) theme, or refer to the suggested changes listed in your Gulp upgrade log output if you're using the Themes Generator.